Vicken-Ghoubiguian/app-launcher/README.md

 <a name="where_find_it"></a>
 ## Where find this project ?

 This project can only be find here, in the current GitHub repos.
+The original project is available just [here](https://github.com/softbankrobotics-labs/app-launcher).

 <a name="how_to_install_this_app_launcher_on_pepper_robot"></a>
 ## How to install this app-launcher on the Pepper robot ?